Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

     **Prerequisite:** Level 3+ Rogue
     **Cost:** 1 Cordite charge(s)

-    On impact, a wave of thunderous force bursts forth, forcing targets within 15-foot-radius :aoe-sphere: Sphere to make **:d20-save: STR Save**{ .d20 }.
-On a failure, they take :dmg-thun: Thunder damage equal to your :class-phb24-rogue: Sneak Attack bonus and are pushed 10 feet away from the point of impact.
+    On impact, a wave of thunderous force bursts forth, forcing targets within **15-foot-radius :aoe-sphere: Sphere**{ .em } to make **:d20-save: STR Save**{ .d20 }.
+On a failure, they take :dmg-thun: Thunder damage equal to your **:class-phb24-rogue: Sneak Attack bonus** and are pushed 10 feet away from the point of impact.
 On a success, they take half as much damage and are not moved.

     ---

 === "Level 5+ Rogue"

+    ---

     #### Sticky Web

     **Prerequisite:** Level 5+ Rogue
     **Cost:** 2 Cordite charge(s)

-    On impact, sticky white coating covers a 20-foot :aoe-square: Square.
-Any creature that starts its turn in the square, or enters the area during its turn must succeed on a DEX Save or have the Restrained condition.
-Affected creature can take an Action to make Strength or DEX Save, ending the effect on success.
+    On impact, sticky white coating covers a **20-foot :aoe-square: Square**.
+Any creature that starts its turn in the square, or enters the area during its turn must succeed on a **:d20-save: DEX Save**{ .d20 } or have the Restrained condition.
+Affected creature can take an Action to STR or DEX Save, ending the effect on success.

     The coating dissolves after 1 minute.
-If it takes any :dmg-fire: Fire damage, it instantly disolves.
+If it takes any **:dmg-fire: Fire**{ .dmg-fire } damage, it instantly disolves.

     ---